 Are Your Scheduling and Habits Causing Sleep Disturbance?

-If you have sleeping problems exercise is a great way to feel better and help you fall asleep as soon as you get into bed.
+Regular exercise can help you feel better and sleep better.
 You don’t need to lift weights at the gym or run hundreds of kilometers.
 Find an exercise that you enjoy, it can be gentle yoga, walking in the park, aqua aerobics, whatever raises your heart rate and makes you happy.
 Sports clubs are a great way to meet like-minded people, learn a new sport, and get more active.
 Exercise is great for the body and mental health.

 Exposure to Natural Light